• logo

 Last updated: May 1, 2024

-International Anti Crime Academy BV (hereinafter: “IACA” or “we”) is a private company that focuses on vocational training in the field of (digital) investigation & security.
-This privacy policy describes how IACA, as a data controller, collects, uses and processes personal data of individuals who visit our website and use our services, as well as personal data collected from business partners, survey responses or competition entries.
+International Anti Crime Academy BV (hereinafter: "IACA" or "we") is a private limited company that focuses on vocational training in (digital) investigation and security.
+This privacy policy describes how IACA, as the controller, collects, uses, and processes personal data from individuals who visit our website and use our services, as well as personal data collected from business partners, survey responses, or contest entries.

 Scope and processing of personal data

-By “websites” we mean anti-crime-academy.com and other websites operated by IACA that link to this privacy policy.
-In order to provide you with services, we need to process personal data.
-In some cases, we may share your personal information with third parties to assist us in providing our services.
-If you are unwilling to provide your personal information and have it shared with third parties as described in this privacy policy, you may not be able to use our services.
+By "websites," we mean anti-crime-academy.com and other IACA-operated websites that link to this privacy policy.
+To provide you with services, we must process personal data.
+In some cases, we may share your personal data with third parties to assist us in providing our services.
+If you are unwilling to provide your personal data and have it shared with third parties as described in this privacy policy, you may not be able to use our services.

 Basis for processing

-In most cases, we process your data based on your consent or because this is necessary to fulfill our contractual obligations to you.
-Although consent is not mandatory, if you do not allow us to process your personal data, it may limit your access to certain services.
+In most cases, we process your data based on your consent or because it's necessary to fulfill our contractual obligations to you.
+While consent isn't required, not allowing us to process your personal data may limit your access to certain services.

 Third party websites

-Our websites may contain links to third party websites that are not operated by IACA.
-We recommend that you consult the privacy statements of these websites to understand how your data is handled.
+Our websites may contain links to third-party websites not operated by IACA.
+We encourage you to consult the privacy statements of these websites to understand how your data is handled.

-When you register for a course or contact us, you will be asked to provide personal data.
+When you register for a course or contact us, you will be asked to provide personal information.
 We also collect data about how you interact with our services.
-In addition, we may obtain information about you from our business partners or other third parties.
+We may also obtain information about you from our business partners or other third parties.

 Automatic data collection

-We may receive and collect certain data automatically through website analytics, information from your internet browser when you visit our websites and the use of cookies.
-This may include personal information that identifies you, such as your name and email address, as well as other non-identifying information.
+We may automatically receive and collect certain data through website analytics, information from your internet browser when you visit our websites, and the use of cookies.
+This may include personally identifiable information such as your name and email address, as well as other non-identifying information.

 Information provided by you

-The personal data we process about you is; your name, gender, date of birth, place of birth, address details, IP address, e-mail address, telephone number(s), address, company, department, position, industry, organizational memberships, geographical region and other personal data that you actively provide, for example in correspondence and by telephone .
-We also process and store data related to training assignments, including assessment scores, registration for webcasts and events, and your use of content provided on our websites.
+The personal data we process about you includes your name, gender, date of birth, place of birth, address, IP address, email address, telephone number(s), address, company, department, position, industry, organizational affiliations, geographic region, and other personal data you actively provide, for example, through correspondence and by phone.
+We also process and store data related to training assignments, including assessment scores, registration for webcasts and events, and your use of content offered on our websites.

 When you use our websites

 We use various technologies to collect information from your computer or device and track your activities on our websites.
-The following types of information are collected automatically: this includes your IP address, browser type and language, access times, the contents of cookies that your browser has accepted and not deleted, referring or exit website addresses, internet service provider, date/time, operating system, language and location preferences, and system configuration information.
+The following types of information are automatically collected: your IP address, browser type and language, access times, the contents of cookies your browser has accepted but not deleted, referring or exit website addresses, internet service provider, date/time, operating system, language and location preferences, and system configuration information.

 Cookies

 During your visit to our websites, we may place one or more cookies on your computer or device to facilitate your access to our site and personalize your online experience.
-These cookies may be related to tools such as Google Analytics and similar technologies.
-Through cookies, we also automatically collect information about your online activities on our site, such as the web pages you visit and the links you click.
+These cookies may be related to tools like Google Analytics and similar technologies.
+We also automatically collect information about your online activities on our site through cookies, such as the web pages you visit and the links you click.
 For more detailed information, please refer to our Cookie Policy .

 Other technologies

-We use standard Internet technologies, such as web beacons, session replay scripts and similar tools, to track your use of our websites.
+We use standard internet technologies, such as web beacons, session replay scripts, and similar tools, to track your use of our websites.
 Web beacons, which are small graphics files with unique identifiers, have functions similar to cookies.
-Unlike cookies, which are stored on your computer's hard drive, pixel tags are invisibly embedded on web pages.
-We use these technologies in conjunction with our websites to track user activities, improve advertising, personalize and manage content, and collect usage data.
-In addition, we may use these technologies in HTML emails to monitor email response rates, email views, and email forwarding.
-Session replay software scripts display user interactions with the websites, such as keystrokes, mouse movements and clicks, navigation within web pages and across the websites, interactions with menus, banners, forms and fields.
+Unlike cookies that are stored on your computer's hard drive, pixel tags are embedded invisibly on web pages.
+We use these technologies in connection with our websites to track user activity, improve advertising, personalize and manage content, and collect usage data.
+Additionally, we may use these technologies in HTML emails to monitor email response rates, email views, and email forwarding.
+Session replay software scripts record user interactions with the websites, such as keystrokes, mouse movements and clicks, navigation within and across web pages, and interactions with menus, banners, forms, and fields.
 By using our websites, you consent to the collection and disclosure of this information.

 Information collected from other sources

 In cases where your employer sponsors your training and shares your personal data with us, IACA acts as a data controller alongside your employer.
-We work with your employer to handle data rights requests.
-Your data and training results will be shared with your employer and we will process the information in accordance with this privacy policy.
+We will work with your employer to handle any data rights requests.
+Your data and training results will be shared with your employer, and we will process the information in accordance with this privacy policy.

 How we use personal data

-We use the personal data collected about you for various purposes.
+We use the personal data we collect about you for various purposes.
 The legal basis for processing personal data depends on the context in which it is collected.

-The information collected about you is used as follows:
+The information collected about you will be used as follows:

 • Delivery of the requested services

-• Manage your account and provide customer support
+• Managing your account and providing customer support

-• Conduct research and analysis to understand your usage patterns and interests in our services, content and products, as well as offerings from other parties
+• Conducting research and analysis to understand your usage patterns and interests in our services, content and products, as well as offerings from other parties

-• Communicating with you by email, post, telephone, our websites, applications and/or mobile devices about products, services or resources that may be of interest to you, whether from us or other third parties
+• Communicating with you by email, post, telephone, our websites, applications and/or mobile devices about products, services or resources that may be of interest to you, either from us or other third parties

 • Enforcement of our terms